Broadband limits on stochastic length fluctuations from a pair of table-top interferometers

-To demonstrate the functionality of our high-frequency cross-correlation pipeline and to analyse the noise sources below shot noise for a single interferometer, we set up two photo detectors at the output of interferometer-A. Each photodetector sampled 50\,\% of the beam power leaving the interferometer, and we performed a cross-correlation analysis between these photo detectors.
-The photon shot noise and photodetector dark noise of each individual photodetector are suppressed by the averaging of CSDs.
-The interferometer was operated with an absolute displacement sensitivity of $5.5\times 10^{-18}$ $\mathrm{m/\sqrt{Hz}}$ and $1.4\times 10^{8}$ individual CSD spectra were collected.
-FIG.\,\ref{fig:2pd} shows the resulting averaged spectra.
-The classical noise shown at sub-shot noise sensitivities comprises laser technical noise, thermo-refractive noise and bulk-thermal noise of the core optics.
-A characteristic comb of 470\,kHz lines and harmonics is seen as result of the bulk thermal modes that arise from the 6\,mm thick, fused silica core optics used in the interferometer.
-This constitutes a unique thermal noise measurement of a fused silica opical element in this frequency range.
+To demonstrate the functionality of our high-frequency cross-correlation pipeline and to analyze the noise sources below shot noise for a single interferometer, a single interferometer data collection run was conducted.
+A homodyne readout with a beamsplitter and two photo-detectors was set up at the output of interferometer-A. Each photo-detector sampled 50\,\% of the beam power leaving the interferometer, and a cross-correlation analysis between these photo-detectors was performed.
+The photon shot noise and photo-detector dark noise of each individual photo-detector are suppressed by the averaging of CSDs.
+About $1.4\times 10^{8}$ individual CSD spectra were collected and the resulting averaged spectrum is shown in FIG.\,\ref{fig:2pd}.

+The classical noise shown at sub-shot noise sensitivities comprises laser frequency and laser intensity noises, thermo-refractive noise and bulk-thermal noise of the core optics.
+A characteristic comb of 470\,kHz lines and harmonics are seen as result of the thermal noise from the solid normal modes that arise from the 6\,mm thick, fused silica core optics used in the interferometer.
+This constitutes a unique thermal noise measurement of a fused silica optical element in this frequency range.
+The peaks at 8 and 16\,MHz are phase-modulation sidebands and their harmonics injected for length sensing and control of the interferometer.

-\textit{Ongoing commissioning work -} The interferometers in \emph{QUEST} are currently being further commissioned with the goal to achieve the design displacement sensitivity of $2\times10^{-19}$ $\mathrm{m/\sqrt{Hz}}$ \cite{vermeulen_experiment_2021}.
-The recycling factor of the power recycling cavity will be increased by installing new core optics with less absorption and by increasing the reflectivity of the power recycling mirror to 99.9\%.
+\textit{Ongoing commissioning work -} The interferometers in QUEST are currently being further commissioned with the goal to achieve the design displacement sensitivity of $2\times10^{-19}$ $\mathrm{m/\sqrt{Hz}}$ \cite{vermeulen_experiment_2021}.
+The recycling factor of the power recycling cavity will be increased by installing new core optics with less optical losses (both scatter and absorption) and by increasing the reflectivity of the power recycling mirror to 99.9\%.
 The input power will be appropriately increased to reach the target circulating power of 10\,kW on the beamsplitters.
 For stable operation of the interferometers at high circulating powers, active feedback loops for the angular degrees of freedom are being commissioned.
 Automated re-locking protocols will be implemented into the digital control systems to maintain a high duty cycle of operation during observing runs.